 The study assessed operational and demonstration fuel breaks which were installed between 2001 and 2009.
 In brief, investigators found that fuel treatments in boreal black spruce induced surface layer species composition changes due to moss die-off without exposure of mineral soil, and to destabilization of soils and melting of frozen layers.
 Modeled fire behavior at the selected sites (BEHAVE 6.0) mostly indicate that shaded fuel breaks still retain most benefits of reduced fire behavior potential (due to the reduction of canopy density and ladder fuels) for at least 14 years.
 Findings from a discrete choice experiment suggest that responding homeowners were more willing to incur the additional costs associated with private wildfire risk mitigation when a thinned/shaded fuel treatment was present on nearby public lands.

 - Little et al., 2018.
 Final Report: Evaluating the Effectiveness of Fuel Treatments in Alaska, JFSP Project 14-5-01-27.
 52 pp + 45 pp appendices.

-- Coming Soon!
-Forest Treatments to Reduce Fire Hazard in Alaska: A compilation of case studies (Available in 2019): this product, in preparation, will present all of this project’s study areas as case studies with photos and the individualized results.
+- Forest Treatments to Reduce Fire Hazard in Alaska: A compilation of case studies: this product presents all of this project’s study areas as case studies with photos and the individualized results.